 Located in Owensboro, Kentucky, this distillery is located almost two hours from Louisville.
 They aren’t even in the same time zone as the other distilleries (O.Z.
 Tyler is in the Central Time Zone).
-However, I have heard that it’s worth the drive.
-They use a process called TerrePURE that removes all impurities, creating a whiskey with a smoother finish.
+However, their distilling process is very innovative and a visit here is worthwhile if you want to learn about a unique way to distill bourbon.

 - Where: Owensboro, KY

 - Tour Price: $10

 - Website: oztylerdistillery.com

 At your first distillery, pick up a Kentucky Bourbon Trail Passport.
 The distilleries are listed inside, with space for your own notes and a stamp from each distillery.
 If you collect stamps from each distillery you can redeem your passport for a Kentucky Bourbon Trail tasting glass.

 We have toured the Kentucky Bourbon Trail twice.

 In November 2016, Tim and I toured the Kentucky Bourbon Trail when there were only nine distilleries on the trail.
 Over the following three years, eight more distilleries were added to the trail.

 In late November 2019, Tim and I spent a long weekend in Kentucky, touring the new additions to the trail.